danainjax/bf/README.md

 ## System dependencies
 ```
-bundle install
+'bundle install'
 ```

 ## Database creation and initialization
 ```
-rails db:migrate
+'rails db:migrate'
 ```
 ```
-rails db:seed
+'rails db:seed'
 ```
-    (only seed 10 calls at a time, or the Times API will throw an error. ) Key and secret credentials needed from https://developer.nytimes.com/docs/books-product/1/overview
+    *(only seed 10 calls at a time, or the Times API will throw an error. ) *Key and secret credentials needed from https://developer.nytimes.com/docs/books-product/1/overview

 ## Deployment instructions
 To start the local server, run
 ```
-rails s
+'rails s'
 ```

 ## Author